kalverra/kalverra.github.io/content/tech-explainers/cryptocurrencies.md

 {{< youtube gipL_CEw-fk >}}

-Doesn't sound too revolutionary does it[^9]?
+Doesn't sound too revolutionary does it?
 Bill Gates, the king of computer nerds and one of the greatest businessmen in the world, was only able to think of radio and email as the future of the internet.
 Back then it was normal to be skeptical of this nerdy internet thing, but if you ask "what is that internet thing anyway?" you're typically met with looks of confusion or pity.
 Back then it was a niche technology that only nerds got excited about, and now the internet dominates our modern society.

 But there's a problem with the internet today: ads.
 They are the reason Google makes $257.6 billion a year, and they are the reason why tech companies like Google collect a [frightening amount of information](https://youtu.be/wqn3gR1WTcA) about you.
 Targeting ads based on your personal data is a lucrative business, and a precursor to some dystopian [1984](https://www.goodreads.com/book/show/5470.1984) shit.
 You remember how terrifying that book was?
 Or how dark the SparkNotes summary sounded when you were cramming before that 10th grade English class?
 Cryptocurrencies and blockchains enable different profit models, ones that don't depend on collecting your personal data and selling it to the highest bidder.